colinstoutt/Golfers-Log/README.md

 ## Whats Next?

+I need to add some sort of branding.
 I plan on adding some more styling.
 I want to integrate colors on the scorecard to signify par, birdies, bogeys, etc.
 I also want to modify the final score output to show 'even' instead of '0' and to add a '+' in front of positive scores.